 Our Selwyn Ridge Curriculum is infused with all the Principles, Values and Beliefs of the NZ Curriculum.
 As a learning community, we promote a Values and Vision based approach.
 Decisions about learning are based on rich concepts and enable students to make connections and see real purposes for their learning.
 Key questions are addressed in the design of our curriculum and are:

 In developing curriculum, we must choose what is valuable; our decisions must be influenced by our desire to help children see the richness of their world and use their literacies to improve the quality of their lives, in school and out.

 Teaching and learning programmes at Selwyn Ridge are developed through a wide range of experiences with opportunities to achieve for success in all areas of the NZ Curriculum.
 Within the eight learning areas specified in the NZ Curriculum: English, The Arts, Health and PE, Learning Languages, Mathematics and Statistics, Science, Social Studies and Technology, links between learning areas are explored in connecting purposeful, powerful learning.

-Our Integrated Curriculum allows learners to see a natural connection between learning areas.
-Rich concept themes are developed for each term of the year allowing for student centred, inquiry based opportunities for learning.
+Our Conceptual Curriculum allows learners to see a natural connection between learning areas.
+Rich concepts are developed for each term of the year allowing for student centred, inquiry based opportunities for learning.
 The termly themes have links to the Kid on the Ridge, as learners are encouraged to build on knowledge, awareness, attitudes and values, skills and strategies for life.

-When developing ideas for our Integrated Curriculum we refer back to these key questions:
+When developing ideas for our Conceptual Curriculum we refer back to these key questions:

 What is powerful learning?